Drug Treatment for Rheumatoid Arthritis: What Are Your Options?

 What Are Common Side Effects with Methotrexate?

-Regular blood tests may be ordered, and folic acid or leucovorin may be used to lessen the risk of some side effects.
 MTX and leflunomide should not be used in pregnancy or breastfeeding.
-Any woman with RA planning a pregnancy should consult with her doctor first.
+Any woman with rheumatoid arthritis planning a pregnancy should consult with her doctor first.

 What If a DMARD Does Not Control the Symptoms of RA?

 Biologic DMARD examples include adalimumab (Humira), etanercept (Enbrel), infliximab (Remicade), abatacept (Orencia), certolizumab (Cimzia), golimumab (Simponi), rituximab (Rituxan), and tocilizumab (Actemra).

 Most biologics are given by injection and can be added to non-biologic DMARDs, NSAIDs or corticosteriods.

 Enbrel, Remicade, Humira, Simponi, and Cimzia are tumor necrosis factor (TNF) blockers.
 The use of TNF blockers, with or without methotrexate, is recommended for patients with early rheumatoid arthritis who have more severe disease or who fail non-biologic DMARDs.

 What Special Precautions are Needed for TNF Blockers?

 You may need vaccinations prior to or during treatment with biologics.
 Tell your doctor if you have a history of congestive heart failure (CHF), cancer or hepatitis.